seanjulagay/FrontendResources/README.md

      myArray.splice(i, 0, "hello"); // removes 0 elements, and adds the element "hello" at index i
      ```

+   - **To clear an array:**
+     - Use `myArray.length = 0` instead of `myArray = []`.
+     - This is perfect if you don't have **references to the original array `myArray`** anywhere else because this actually creates a brand new (empty) array.
+You should be careful with this method because if you have referenced this array from another variable or property, the original array will remain unchanged.
+Only use this if you only reference the array by its original variable `myArray`.
+(Philippe Leybaert, Stack Overflow, https://stackoverflow.com/questions/1232040/how-do-i-empty-an-array-in-javascript)

 3. **Accessing elements in nested arrays:**